Small cancellation labellings of some infinite graphs and applications: Introduction

 For constructing the desired labellings we use techniques coming from combinatorics (graph colorings) \cite{AloGry} and relying on the Lov\' asz Local Lemma (see e.g.\ \cite{AloSpe}).
-As far as we know this is a novelty in the subject.
-Note that whereas the core of our method is also probabilistic (similarly as Gromov's techniques), there is a fundamental difference with Gromov's approach: We look for any labeling with required properties, while in the other method the properties of the generic labeling are explored.
-This is crucial for getting stronger features, as explained in Section~\ref{s:discus}.
-Moreover, the tools used in both approaches are different --- it seems that ours are more elementary.
-Our argument is also relatively short (pp.\ 5--16 below) compared to Gromov's one as presented in \cite{AD}.
-Finally, although our method is probabilistic, there exist constructive versions of the Lov\' asz Local Lemma; see e.g.\ \cite{MT}.
-This allows one to provide an algorithm producing the labeling.
+This is a novelty in the subject.
+Note that whereas the core of our method is probabilistic (similarly as Gromov's techniques), there is a fundamental difference with Gromov's approach: We look for any labelling with required properties, while in the other method the properties of the generic labelling are explored.
+This is crucial for getting stronger features, as explained in Subsection~\ref{s:discus}.
+The tools used in both approaches are different.
+Our argument is also relatively short (pp.\ 5--14 below) compared to Gromov's one as presented in \cite{AD}.

 Below we describe the actual applications of the small cancellation labellings we construct.
 Nevertheless, we believe that the construction itself, and the overall combinatorial technique developed in this article, are important tools that will find many applications beyond the scope presented here.